wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/Codeblock to TypeScript.md

     }
     ```
 2. Save the file in VS Code.
 Horizon Worlds will automatically compile it.
-3. In the Horizon editor, drag your `ExampleScript` from the Scripts Panel onto an object, like the **SpawnPointGizmo**.
+3. In the Horizon editor, attach your `ExampleScript:ExampleScript` in the Object's Property Panel.
-4. Open your **Console** in the editor, clear it, and enter **Play Mode**.
+4. Open your **Console** in the editor, clear it.
+5. Make sure the **World Sim** button is off, the **world sim** button should be grey.
+6. Click the **World Sim** button and turn it blue, it should say `world sim on`.
 5. You should see "Hello from TypeScript!" printed in the console.

 Congratulations!
 You've successfully run your first TypeScript script in Horizon Worlds.

 ### TypeScript Properties & Variables

 Properties are defined in `propsDefinition`, while variables are declared directly within the class.
+Properties cannot be edited during run-time, unlike variables.
 Here are the common data types:

 | Data Type | Property Definition Example (`propsDefinition`) | Variable Declaration Example |
 | :--- | :--- | :--- |